Q&A with Todd Christy: General Manager, Raleigh

 That was a painful lesson in the rapidity and the relentless force of innovation and technology in business.
 I try to remind myself when I feel like I’m getting confident or comfortable with tech or with business innovation, whatever it might be.
 Like, “Hey, it wasn’t that long ago you made a really bad prediction.
 Keep that in mind.
 Stay grounded.”

-I’m listening to an interview on Jocko Willink’s podcast now.
+I once listened to an interview on Jocko Willink’s podcast.
 It’s a four-and-a-half-hour interview, so this is a labor of love to get through, but he’s interviewing a guy named Jonny Kim, a Korean American who grew up in a very difficult life situation with an abusive father and joined the navy to escape.
 He became a Navy SEAL and served in combat on multiple tours.
 That’s a hell of an accomplishment in itself.
-Then he decided, "Yeah, that’s not enough.”
+Then he decided, “Yeah, that’s not enough.”
 He went to Harvard Medical School and became a doctor.

 Describe your perfect weekend day.